and-cuau/TankGame/README.md

 # Tank Game
 Tanks in C++.
 Use arrow keys to move tank up, down, left, right.
-Used 'A' and 'D' keys to rotate turret.
-Use 'W' to fire missile.
-Use 'F' to drop bomb.
+Press 'A' and 'D' keys to rotate turret.
+Press 'W' key to fire missile.
+Press 'F' key to drop bomb.
 Objective is to eliminate enemy players.
 Designed for demonstration purposes, the program currently supports multiplayer mode on a single computer.

 ## Prerequisites
 - C++ compiler (gcc, g++)